 Overview

-RISP’s initial focus is on providing targeted implementation support to enhance coherence and usability of the EU sustainable finance framework—expanding over time to additional regions as sustainable finance approaches evolve.
+In the European Union, the programme’s initial focus is on providing targeted implementation support to enhance coherence and usability of the EU sustainable finance framework.
 A series of members-only webinars in 2025 explores key aspects of Corporate Sustainability Reporting Directive / European Sustainability Reporting Standards (CSRD / ESRS) implementation.
+Over a series of support sessions, we address key aspects of CSRD/ESRS implementation, focusing on the challenges members face at different stages.

-UNEP FI members: visit the UNEP FI Members’ Area to watch previous recordings and register for upcoming sessions.
+UNEP FI members: visit the UNEP FI Members’ Area to register for upcoming members-only sessions and watch recordings of previous sessions.

 These webinars focus on the challenges banks and insurers face at different stages in the compliance process.
 Tailored sessions empower members with practical guidance from the EU’s regulators, peer-learning opportunities through implementation case studies, and insights on how to leverage UNEP FI tools and guidance for regulatory compliance.
 The series also delves further into how CSRD connects with other aspects of the EU Green Deal and Pillar III implementation.